Accelerate (Christina Aguilera song): Critical reception

+Rankings

 Chart performance

-In the United States, the song peaked at number twenty-four on the Bubbling Under Hot 100.
-Elsewhere, the song had minor chart success, reaching the top ten in Spain's digital component chart.
-In the United Kingdom and Canada, the song charted on the digital sales component charts in each country, although in the UK it also reached number 99 on the biggest singles of midweek list compiled by the Official Charts Company.
-"Accelerate" became Aguilera's tenth number-one song on the US Billboard Dance Club Songs chart.
-It also peaked at number thirteen on the German Black Chart.
+In the United States, the song peaked at number twenty-four on the Bubbling Under Hot 100 in the week of May 19, 2018.
+It became Aguilera's tenth number-one song on the US Billboard Dance Club Songs chart — her seventh of the 2010s decade.

+Elsewhere, the song had minor commercial success, reaching number six in Spain's digital component chart, and number twenty-two on the Hungarian Single Top 40.
+In the United Kingdom and Canada, "Accelerate" charted on the digital sales component charts in each country, although in the UK it also reached number 99 on the biggest singles of midweek list compiled by the Official Charts Company.
+It peaked at number thirteen on the German Black Chart.
+Throughout Europe, "Accelerate" also appeared on charts in France, Greece, and Scotland.

+The song achieved commercial success in Latin American countries, charting within the top ten of three radio airplay charts.
+As reported by Monitor Latino, "Accelerate" reached number three on the Panama Anglo Top 20 chart, number six on the Costa Rica Anglo chart, and number eight on the Guatemala Anglo chart.
+Commercially, it also performed well in Indonesia, as reported by LIMA.

 Music video

-An accompanying music video for "Accelerate", directed by Zoey Grossman, premiered via Aguilera's YouTube channel on May 3, 2018.
-Ty Dolla Sign and 2 Chainz do not appear in the video.
+An accompanying music video for "Accelerate", directed by fashion photographer Zoey Grossman, premiered via Aguilera's YouTube channel on May 3, 2018.
+Ty Dolla Sign and 2 Chainz do not appear in the video, as it only stars the singer herself.

 Additionally, a vertical video for the song was released exclusively via Spotify on the same day.

 Live performances

-On May 31, 2018 Pandora Radio hosted a listening party as a preview for a then-upcoming album Liberation.
+On May 31, 2018, Pandora Radio hosted a listening party as a preview for a then-upcoming album Liberation.
 Aguilera sang parts of "Accelerate" during the meeting with journalists.
 On June 9 she performed the track, along with "Fall in Line", at the Genentech Gives Back benefit concert in San Francisco.
 The next day she made a surprise appearance during the Los Angeles Pride Parade.
 Her performance of a dance remix of "Accelerate" featured a group of drag queens.
-The song was then included in the setlist for three of Aguilera's tours: The Liberation Tour (2018), Christina Aguilera: The Xperience (2019–2020), and The X Tour (2019).
+The song was then included in the set lists for three of Aguilera's tours: The Liberation Tour (2018), Christina Aguilera: The Xperience (2019–2020), and The X Tour (2019).

+Personnel

+Credits adapted from RCA Records and Discogs.